IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-3b-wordcount.md

 1. Choose one of the following options to run the WordCount sample application.
 For more information about the `streams://` and `swift://` storage options, see [Input/output options for IBM Streams Runner for Apache Beam](../beamrunner-5a-io/).

     - The following command uses `streams://` to provide the input, and writes the output to object storage.
-Make sure that the `beam-container` container exists in your object storage service before you submit the application.
-For more information about adding a container, see [Adding a Container to a Cluster](https://console.stage1.bluemix.net/docs//infrastructure/objectstorage-swift/add-container-cluster.html#add-a-container).

       ```
       java -cp $STREAMS_BEAM_TOOLKIT/lib/com.ibm.streams.beam.translation.jar:target/word-count-beam-0.1.jar \